Emmanuel Rougier: Christmas Island

-After Rougier sold Fanning and Washington Islands, he bought Christmas Island (now known as Kiritimati, the main atoll of Kiribati) in 1913.
+After Rougier sold Fanning and Washington Islands, he leased Christmas Island (now known as Kiritimati, the main atoll of Kiribati) in 1913.
 He lived on the island until 1916, then settled in Tahiti.
 Rougier explored Christmas Island in 1912 (and later) and recorded archaeological sites that he found, including six stone-lined graves that he thought were European, tombs with bones and ashes, and the remains of villages.
 He published his findings in 1914 and 1917.

-Rougier planted coconut trees on Christmas Island and leased the island to Levers Pacific Plantation Limited for 99 years.
-Tahitian labourers were brought to the island to work on the plantation.
-Rougier bought a schooner, the Roy Summers, which travelled from Tahiti to Christmas Island four times a year with supplies, leaving Christmas Island for San Francisco with a cargo of copra.
+Rougier planted coconut trees on Christmas Island and leased the island from Levers Pacific Plantation Limited for 99 years.
+Tahitian laborers were brought to the island to work on the plantation.
+Rougier bought a schooner, the Ysabel May, which traveled from Tahiti to Christmas Island a few times a year with supplies, leaving Christmas Island for San Francisco with a cargo of copra.

-In 1916, Rougier travelled to San Francisco with his niece and her companion, where he bought a schooner, the Ysabel May.
-The schooner was loaded up with supplies necessary for life on Christmas Island, including two vehicles.
+In 1916, Rougier traveled to San Francisco with his niece and her companion.
+Traveling to Victoria, British Columbia, he bought a schooner, the Ysabel May.
+The schooner had been built in Lunenburg, Nova Scotia, in 1910, to hunt fur seals.
+Relocating to Victoria, the sealing industry declined, and the Ysabel May had had been laid up indefinitely.
+Once sold and re-outfitted, the schooner was loaded with supplies in Victoria and Oakland, California, with stores and supplies for life on Christmas Island, including two Model-T Fords.
 Another source reported that Rougier would use the schooner in missionary work in Tahiti.

 In 1916 Rougier designed his own Christmas Island postage stamp.
 Printed in San Francisco, it portrays the Ysabel May approaching Christmas Island.
-The stamp was not recognised by the Universal Postal Union and was never valid for postage, but it was and is sought after by philatelists.
+The stamp was not recognized by the Universal Postal Union and was never valid for postage, but it was and is sought after by philatelists.